MarcSkovMadsen/awesome-streamlit/docs/vscode.md

 ![Environment connected](_static/images/vscode_vso_connected.png)

-SEE THE TROUBLESHOOTING SECTION BELOW IF THE CONNECTION DOES NOT FINISH.
+IF THE CONNECTION DOES NOT FINISH, THEN SEE THE TROUBLE SHOOTING GUIDE BELOW.

-### Verifying the Environment
+### Were running Python 3.5.3 on Debian!

 It's nice to see what is in the environment